How to Search for a Job

 The Career Center wants to help you find the right job, whether it is a full-time career position or a part-time job to help with expenses.
-Our Career Counselors are experts in the job search process and can help you find the right resources, so take advantage and make the Career Center your base of operations.
+Our Career Specialists are experts in the job search process and can help you find the right resources, so take advantage by meeting with us throughout your time at UCR!

-The Career Center Resource Room has a complete computer lab where you can work on your resume, cover letter, interview and job search as well as a Resource Library of books.
+The Career Center has a computer lab where you can search for positions and work on application materials as well as a library of books, magazines, and other print material.